 Ryo, age 5, from Philadelphia asks Spud: "Do you know any seals in Japan?"

 "Dear Ryo, Seals live all over the world!
 In Japan alone there are many different species of seals, including harbor seals like me.
 So, I have lots of friends and relatives in the Far East.
-Since I live in Puget Sound, we stay in touch by email!
+Since I live in Puget Sound, we stay in touch by "seal phone"!

 Flipper hugs, Spud"

-Click on the seal above to visit our new children's art gallery!
+Click on the seal above to visit our children's art gallery!

 To send Spud a drawing of seals or sea lions, click here.
 Please include your name, age and submit up to two drawings.
 All images must be 72dpi jpgs.